 The majority of our operating costs consist of cash and non-cash compensation expenses, which include base salaries, broker bonuses based on broker production, guaranteed bonuses, other discretionary bonuses, and all related employee benefits and taxes.
 Our employees consist of brokers, executives and other administrative support.
 The majority of our brokers receive a base salary and a formula bonus based primarily on a pool of brokers' production for a particular product or sales desk, as well as on the individual broker's performance.
 Members of our sales force receive either a base salary or a draw on commissions.
-Less experienced salespeople typically receive base salaries.
+Less experienced salespeople typically receive base salaries and bonuses.

-As part of our compensation plans employees are granted Limited partnership units in BGC Holdings which generally receive quarterly allocations of net income, that are cash distributed on a quarterly basis and generally contingent upon services being provided by the unit holders.
-As prescribed in FASB guidance, the quarterly allocations of net income on such limited partnership units are reflected as a component of compensation expense under "Allocation of net income and grant of exchangeability to limited partnership units and FPUs" in the Company's consolidated statements of operations.
+As part of our compensation plans certain employees are granted limited partnership units in BGC Holdings which generally receive quarterly allocations of net income, that are cash distributed on a quarterly basis and generally contingent upon services being provided by the unit holders.
+As prescribed in FASB guidance, the quarterly allocations of net income on such limited partnership units are reflected as a component of compensation expense under "Allocation of net income and grant of exchangeability to limited partnership units and FPUs" in our consolidated statements of operations.

 Certain of these limited partnership units entitle the holders to receive post-termination payments equal to the notional amount in four equal yearly installments after the holder's termination.
-These limited partnership units are accounted for as post-termination liability awards under FASB guidance, which requires that the Company record an expense for such awards based on the change in value at each reporting period and include the expense in the Company's consolidated statements of operations as part of "Compensation and employee benefits."
-The liability for limited partnership units with a post-termination payout amount is included in "Accrued compensation" on the Company's consolidated statements of financial condition.
+These limited partnership units are accounted for as post-termination liability awards under FASB guidance, which requires that we record an expense for such awards based on the change in value at each reporting period and include the expense in our consolidated statements of operations as part of "Compensation and employee benefits."
+The liability for limited partnership units with a post-termination payout amount is included in "Accrued compensation" on our consolidated statements of financial condition.

 Certain limited partnership units are granted exchangeability into Class A common stock on a one-for-one basis (subject to adjustment).
-At the time exchangeability is granted, the Company recognizes an expense based on the fair value of the award on that date, which is included in "Allocation of net income and grants of exchangeability to limited partnership units and FPUs" in the Company's consolidated statements of operations.
+At the time exchangeability is granted, the Company recognizes an expense based on the fair value of the award on that date, which is included in "Allocation of net income and grants of exchangeability to limited partnership units and FPUs" in our consolidated statements of operations.

-The Company has also awarded Preferred Units.
+We have also awarded Preferred Units.
 Each quarter, the net profits of BGC Holdings are allocated to such units at a rate of either 0.6875% (which is 2.75% per calendar year) or such other amount as set forth in the award documentation (the "Preferred Distribution"), which is deducted before the calculation and distribution of the quarterly partnership distribution for the remaining partnership units.
-The Preferred Units are not entitled to participate in partnership distributions other than with respect to the Preferred Distribution.
-Preferred Units may not be made exchangeable into the Company's Class A common stock and are only entitled to the Preferred Distribution, and accordingly they are not included in the Company's fully diluted share count.
-The quarterly allocations of net income on Preferred Units are reflected in compensation expense under "Allocation of net income and grants of exchangeability to limited partnership units and FPUs" in the Company's consolidated statements of operations.
+The Preferred Units are not entitled to participate in partnership distributions other than with respect to the Preferred Distribution, Preferred Units may not be made exchangeable into our Class A common stock and are only entitled to the Preferred Distribution, and accordingly they are not included in our fully diluted share count.
+The quarterly allocations of net income on Preferred Units are reflected in compensation expense under "Allocation of net income and grants of exchangeability to limited partnership units and FPUs" in our consolidated statements of operations.